Why This Matters

 -

-Both gain crossover frequency and phase crossover frequency are used for stability analysis—what specific margin do you measure at each, and why does confusing them lead to errors?
+Both gain crossover frequency and phase crossover frequency are used for stability analysis.
+What specific margin do you measure at each, and why does confusing them lead to errors?

 -

 A first-order pole and a second-order underdamped pole both cause magnitude roll-off.
-How do their Bode plot signatures differ, and what does a resonance peak tell you about damping ratio?
+How do their Bode plot signatures differ, and what does a resonance peak tell you about the damping ratio?

 -

-If a system has a gain margin of 10 dB and a phase margin of 30°, which margin suggests the system is closer to instability, and what physical changes could erode each margin?
+If a system has a gain margin of 10 dB and a phase margin of 30ยฐ, which margin suggests the system is closer to instability, and what physical changes could erode each margin?

 -